-For more information on palliative care, please call the Keokuk County Health Center at (641) 622-2720.
+For more information on palliative care, please call the Keokuk County Hospital and Clinics at (641) 622-2720.

 Palliative care, also known as comfort or hospice care, is specialized medical care for people living with a serious illness.
 This type of care is focused on providing relief from the symptoms and stress of the illness.
 The goal is to improve quality of life for both the patient and the family.